Welcome to the Sight Loss Support Group.

 Our winter meetings will be Jan 11, Feb 8, and Mar 8.
 Lunch is provided.
 If you need help with transportation, please contact the office.

 Assistive Technology for the Visually Impaired

 Audio description—available at no extra charge to ticket holders—offers live verbal description of the visual elements of selected performances.
 The service's trained audio describers use a transmitter and microphone to relay a pictorial description to patrons wearing earpieces attached to palm-sized receivers.
 Audio description clarifies details and provides background information, but it doesn't interfere with other key audible elements of a performance.

 For a full list of upcoming audio-described performances, or for more information on the audio-description service, please see our Audio-Description page.
 The Center for the Performing Arts provides a limited number of complimentary tickets under their accessibility program, and many of the local theater groups also often provide discounted tickets for our members, or allow us to audio-describe their dress rehearsal at no charge.
-To reserve the special tickets at the Center for the Performing Arts, call Shannon Bishop at the cpa box office, 814-865-5011.
+To reserve the special tickets at the Center for the Performing Arts, call Christine Igoe at the CPA box office, 814-863-0234.

 Help Make the Arts Accessible to Individuals With Sight Loss

 Become a View Via Headphones audio-describer and help blind and partially sighted people experience the arts beyond vision loss.